NielsLindberg/NielsLindberg.github.io/README.md

 # View site
 To view this site go to [dist](http://nielslindberg.github.io/dist) for the optimized build version.
 Or go to [src](http://nielslindberg.github.io/dist) for the non optimized version.

+# Credits
+I've used various google maps services in this site aswell as the knockout.js framework, jquery, oauth-signature, and data from Yelp.com through their API.